ibm-cloud-docs/openshift/openshift_app.md

     openshift-monitoring               prometheus-k8s      prometheus-k8s-openshift-monitoring.<cluster_name>-<random_ID>.<region>.containers.appdomain.cloud                   prometheus-k8s      web                reencrypt
     ```
     {: screen}
 3. In your web browser, open the route that you want to access, for example: `https://grafana-openshift-monitoring.<cluster_name>-<random_ID>.<region>.containers.appdomain.cloud`.
-The first time that you access the host name, you might need to authenticate, such as by clicking **Log in with OpenShift** and authorizing access to your IAM identity.
+The first time that you access the hostname, you might need to authenticate, such as by clicking **Log in with OpenShift** and authorizing access to your IAM identity.

 <br>
 Now you're in the built-in OpenShift app!
 For example, if you're in Grafana, you might check out your namespace CPU usage or other graphs.
-To access other built-in tools, open their route host names.
+To access other built-in tools, open their route hostnames.